LukeSmithxyz/based.cooking/src/australian-snags.md

 3. Add oil of your choice to the hotplate then add the onions
 4. Use your tongs to toss the onions until they are golden brown
 5. When the onions are golden brown turn off the hotplate
-6. When the sausages are cooked, butter the bread then add a sausage (optionally split)
+6. When the sausages are cooked, butter the bread, then the onions, and add a sausage (optionally split)
-7. Add onions then tomato sauce on top
+7. Finally tomato sauce on top

 ;tags: basic snack australian pork